facebook/docusaurus/website/docs/api/docusaurus.config.js.md

   - `direction`: `ltr` (default) or `rtl` (for [right-to-left languages](https://developer.mozilla.org/en-US/docs/Glossary/rtl) like Farsi, Arabic, Hebrew, etc.).
 Used to select the locale's CSS and HTML meta attribute.
   - `htmlLang`: BCP 47 language tag to use in `<html lang="...">` and in `<link ... hreflang="...">`
   - `calendar`: the [calendar](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale/calendar) used to calculate the date era.
 Note that it doesn't control the actual string displayed: `MM/DD/YYYY` and `DD/MM/YYYY` are both `gregory`.
 To choose the format (`DD/MM/YYYY` or `MM/DD/YYYY`), set your locale name to `en-GB` or `en-US` (`en` means `en-US`).
+  - `path`: Root folder that all plugin localization folders are relative to.
+Will be resolved against `i18n.path`.
+Defaults to the locale's name.
+Note: this has no effect on the locale's `baseUrl`—customization of base URL is a work-in-progress.

 ### `noIndex` {#noIndex}